 Kleer wireless technology is undoubtedly the best in wireless transmission in terms of sound quality.
 Kleer technology delivers uncompressed, lossless, CD-quality, digital stereo audio.
 Another benefit of Kleer is low battery consumption.
 Compared to Bluetooth, Kleer uses less power which can last about 3-4 times more compared to Bluetooth.
 With all these benefits, why is Kleer not popular?
 Well, first it requires dedicated hardware for both ends of the transmission.
 Second, low market adoption since its inception in 2006, has made it hard for Kleer to penetrate in the market.
 The Sennheiser HDR 160 Headphone is a good example of a headphone that utilizes Kleer wireless technology.

 Bluetooth wireless technology is the most popular wireless technology which allows two devices to connect/pair over a short distance of up to 10 meters.
 Bluetooth being is very easy to set up and most devices from smartphones, headphones and other electronics support Bluetooth.
 The advantage of Bluetooth is it has been adopted in many products.
 It also consumes less power, can be used for voice and data transfer and Bluetooth devices are available at a very cheap cost.
-The downsides are that it allows only short-range communication, can lose connection in certain conditions and can be hacked or maybe even transmit viruses.
+The downsides are that it allows only short-range communication, can lose connection in certain conditions, and can be hacked or maybe even transmit viruses.

 Pros: Completely wireless experience, very portable,

 Cons: Signal dropouts or interference in some areas, expensive,